Nasty Crew: 2005–2006: Scrapped album N.A.S.T.Y. By Nature

 A later iteration of the group was fronted by Stormin and Nasty Jack, who independently organised and funded the group's recording sessions and release campaigns.
+Marcus Nasty admitted in a September 2005 interview with RWD that the collective had become "more of a massive label" than a crew, planning to release solo material from members such as Fizz's "My Way" and Blade's "Bussing It", and had found themselves having to "beg for beats" after parting ways with Jammer.
+He also clarified that the group's current lineup consisted of him, Mak 10, Lightnin, Stormin, Kasimo, Lil Nasty, Faz-e 45, Fizz and Griminal among others.

-"In the Place" and "Run 4 Cover", both produced by Rossi B and Luca, were released as a double single in 2005, with the video released in September.
+"In the Place" and "Run 4 Cover", both produced by Rossi B and Luca, were released as a double single on 7 November 2005, with the video released in September.
 The former was originally produced by J Sweet, before being swapped for the new instrumental, described by Stormin as "on some old skool, pimp style".
 The latter features the first appearance of Stormin's then-anonymous alias Teddy Bruckshot.
-Marcus Nasty admitted in a September 2005 interview with RWD that the collective had become "more of a massive label" than a crew, planning to release solo material from members such as Fizz's "My Way" and Blade's "Bussing It", and had found themselves having to "beg for beats" after parting ways with Jammer.
-He also clarified that the group's current lineup consisted of him, Mak 10, Lightnin, Stormin, Kasimo, Lil Nasty, Faz-e 45, Fizz and Griminal among others.

 The group collaborated with producer Blackjack on the single "Nasty Gang Banga" in 2005, released via DJ Cameo's label On a Level.
 The song was independently re-released in August 2006 under the name "Girls Love N.A.S.T.Y." as a double single alongside "Run It Up", originally taken from Stormin's 2005 mixtape Storm the Streets, accompanied by a combined music video.
 A remix of "Run It Up" featuring Wizzy B and Demon was also released.
 The group opened for Joe Budden in Amsterdam while promoting the single, and the music video reportedly won an Urban Music Award following an online public vote.

 The group intended to release a third single entitled "This Song" during what Jack refers to as the "Myspace era"; the track, which was produced by Sir Spyro, was featured on radio playlists but was not released.
+A new song called "One More Night" was played on Cameo's 1Xtra show in April 2006.
 The group also announced a debut project, N.A.S.T.Y.
 By Nature, to feature "Girls Love N.A.S.T.Y.", "Run 4 Cover" and "In the Place", which never materialised, although RWD deputy editor Danny Walker reported in September 2006 that the project had been completed and consisted of twenty songs.